sap-tutorials/Tutorials/tutorials/hana-clients-golang/hana-clients-golang.md

     Once the `goQuery.go` file has been updated, save and close the file.

-3. On Linux or Mac, add the `libdbcapiHDB` library to the path so that the Go driver can find it:
+3. On Linux or Mac, add the `libdbcapiHDB` library to the path so that the Go driver can find it.
+You may do this by adding the following lines to the `.profile` or `.bash_profile` files:

     ```Shell (Linux)
     export LD_LIBRARY_PATH=~/sap/hdbclient